memoizr/twitter-demo/README.md

 - Low Cucumber coverage.
 - Sparse testing for some util classes, in particular the ones dealing with saving files, setting executable permissions and running native code.
 I still haven't figured out how to test that.
 - Not much error handling.
 Not much rotation handling.
 Only the Stream screen handles rotation for now.
+- Only works on ARM 32 bit architectures with NEON instruction set support, as that's what I decided to target for now.
+- Slow editing.
+This could be mitigated by recompiling the ffmpeg binary to support parallelization.
 - Spiders.